 Can I do model building without a special workspace?

-Yes, you can do model building at an ordinary table, but a few adjustments make it much more pleasant.
+Yes, you can do model building at a regular table, but a few adjustments make it much more pleasant.
 Use a portable cutting mat, ensure good lighting with a desk lamp, and use a storage box for your tools.
-A folding work surface or tray helps to quickly tidy up your things and protects the table top.
+A folding work surface or tray helps you quickly tidy up your things and protects the table top.

-How do I store model building projects that are not yet finished?
+How do I store model building projects that aren't finished yet?

 Store unfinished projects in a closed box or display case to prevent dust and damage.
 Place loose parts in labeled bags and take photos of the current state.
 Note where you left off and which steps are still to come.
 For larger models you can use a transparent plastic storage box that you can stack.